JGomersall98/slack-archive-viewer/README.md

 Make sure the `data` folder is at the top level of the project alongside folders like `app`, `components`, etc.

+The structure for the data folder is as followed, with the raw dump files.

+data/<some export folder>/<random dump name folder>/<.json files>

 ---

 ### 2. Start the Application